Hold onto your drawers. This is one doozy of a chapter.

 He was kind of a jack-of-all-trades, doing anything that needed to get done whenever it needed to get done.
 He even taught himself how to read and write.

-Compeyson had another partner-in-crime named Arthur, but Arthur was not doing to well when Magwitch starting working with them.
+Compeyson had another partner-in-crime named Arthur (ring any bells?), but Arthur was not doing too well when Magwitch starting working with them.
 Arthur was sick and kind of crazy.
 Apparently, Compeyson and Arthur had been involved in a scheme a few years back wherein they had swindled a rich lady out of a lot of money.
 Compeyson had gambled that money away, and Arthur was dying poor, haunted by the ghost of a lady in white, and he eventually died.

 Compeyson used Magwitch to do all the dirty work and worked him hard for very little money.

-Magwitch begins to talk about a lady-friend he once has, but stops short, a little flustered.
+Magwitch begins to talk about a lady-friend he once had, but stops short, a little flustered.

 Magwitch was put on a prison ship near the marshes of Pip's hometown.
 While on the ship, he saw Compeyson and attacked him.
 He was forced into solitary confinement in the "black hole" of the ship, but ended up escaping and swimming to shore where he hid among the graves and where he found Pip.